 Generally, Deferred Units (other than Matching Deferred Units and Deferred Units received as distribution equivalents on such Matching Deferred Units) granted to participants are fully vested when granted.
+Matching Deferred Units granted to non-employee Trustees vest immediately upon grant.
 Matching Deferred Units granted to other participants vest in accordance with the following schedule: